tokenshift/Needle/README.md

 keeps only a weak reference to the instance, to avoid memory leaks.
 * **Thread** - Instance-per-thread, or thread singleton; a new instance is created for each thread that requests the dependency.

+### Custom Constructors

+The `Provide` method has been overlodaed to also accept a custom constructor function.
+This function will be invoked each time the dependency is requested.

+For example:

+    kernel.For<IFizzBuzz>().Provide(() => new FizzBuzz(new Foo(), new Bar()));

 ## Limitations

 Code generation is not permitted on many of the supported platforms, so **Needle** CANNOT generate constructor injection code.
+Consumers can implement constructor injection by using the version of the `Provide` method that accepts a function as input, and pass the dependencies in a lambda; (see the example under *Custom Constructors*).
+This lambda could include calls to `Kernel.Get` in order to handle recursive dependencies.

-As a result, every concrete implementation must have a public parameterless constructor that **Needle** can call, and needs to call `kernel.Get...` for any of its own dependencies.
-(I guess that makes this service location rather than dependency injection?
-Oh well.) *Future functionality: implement constructor injection via reflection, if this can be done with existing platform restrictions.*
+*Possible future functionality: implement constructor injection via reflection, if this can be done with existing platform restrictions.*

 There isn't any platform-independent way to determine whether a specific thread is still alive, so **Needle** lacks any real instance pooling for thread singletons.
 The kernel